 For integrated providers, the respondent source definition will be taken from any quotas you have in the survey:

 You can then edit the Demographic Targeting field to add additional targets available from the sample provider.
-Targeting is entered as plain text — use a simple markdown bullet list to describe the demographic quotas and targeting logic, with a percentage next to each value:
+Targeting is edited as structured JSON in a validating editor — describe the demographic quotas and targeting logic with a target percentage next to each value, and the editor will flag anything that isn't valid JSON before you can save:

 Adding boost respondent sources